 For those banks and fintechs that have not kept appropriate levels of fraud controls at origination, it’s not too late.
 Many of our customers are performing portfolio scrubs to accurately identify and efficiently weed out identities acting as money mules within their portfolio.

 There is a tectonic shift happening right now across DDA, savings and investment account ecosystems.
 These shifts are driven by drastic changes in fraud behaviors, regulatory pressures for banks and fintechs to cover losses resulting from consumer scams, and a growing need by bad actors to fuel fraudulent money movement to hide their money laundering, trafficking, and financial scam efforts from regulators and the U.S. financial system.

-We applaud Greene and her keen eye on these problems, and are aggressively working to meet our 2023 goal to root out 100,000 synthetic identities from the U.S. financial system by the end of this year.
+We applaud Greene and her keen eye on these problems of identifying fraud detection in banking, and are aggressively working to meet our 2023 goal to root out 100,000 synthetic identities from the U.S. financial system by the end of this year.

 Will you join the fight?

 Mike Cook is VP of Fraud Solutions Commercialization at Socure and works alongside Data Science, Product, Sales and the Fraud Investigation team to help ensure solution optimization across all the markets Socure serves.
 Mike has been an innovator in fraud, identity, and credit risk for almost 35 years and has created several patents for identity risk technologies.